Celebrate Mardi Gras with a slice of colorful and scrumptious king cake, thanks to this incredibly easy king cake recipe.

 Drizzle that icing over the cake.

 It will look something like this.
-If you wanted this to be a simple cinnamon coffee cake-type treat you could stop here and serve.
+If you wanted this to be a simple coffee cake-type treat you could stop here and serve.

 But if you want the traditional king cake, well then, let’s get those sprinkles (whether they’re store-bought or colored sugar prepared at home)…